Li-Ming-Fan/OCR-CRNN-CTC/README.md

 ##

-A modificated version based on https://github.com/weinman/cnn_lstm_ctc_ocr
+This is a modificated version based on https://github.com/weinman/cnn_lstm_ctc_ocr